QueuQ/CGLB_backup/README.md

  ### Pipeline Overview

  We provide pipelines for training and evaluating models with both N-CGL and G-CGL tasks under both task-IL and class-IL scenarios.
+In the following, we provide an example for each pipeline to demonstrate the usage.
+ #### N-CGL, task-IL,

  ### Customizing the Pipeline